kavinvalli/hashnode-blogs/cktflvsbh09wmyds1g9jtguzn.md

 ## My attempt at creating a unique portfolio website!
+Hint: Terminal

 I created my portfolio website a few months ago and tried to make it as unique as possible and came up with the idea of a terminal based website.
 You can find it [here](https://kavin.me)
 It takes in a command (you can list all commands you can use by typing `help` and then typing the command) and displays an output much like a proper terminal.